-The reduced time to complete the Finance Bill process has led to a delay to the Making Tax Digital (MTD) legislation, which is still expected to see quarterly digital tax reporting introduced from April 2018.
+The reduced time to complete the Finance Bill caused a delay to the implementation of Making Tax Digital (MTD), which was to see quarterly digital tax reporting introduced from April 2018.

-While the tax system’s digitisation is widely supported in principle, a pause would be welcome as many professional bodies have highlighted gaps and the lack of detail in the proposed legislation.
-MTD is expected to be in a further Finance Bill after the general election, meaning it could be better thought out and implemented to the benefit of businesses and individuals, especially the self-employed and landlords with turnover over the VAT threshold who were to implement MTD first.
+While the tax system’s digitisation is widely supported, a pause is very welcome as many professional bodies have highlighted gaps and the lack of detail in the proposed legislation.
+Deferred to a later Finance Bill, MTD could be better thought out and implemented to the benefit of businesses and individuals, especially the self- employed and landlords with turnover over the VAT threshold who were to implement MTD first.

-Another result of the ‘wash-up’, which determines the processes that get finished or delayed, was to remove the reduction in the dividend nil-rate band.
-Currently £5,000 of dividends can be received, tax-free, by everyone; theproposal was to reduce this threshold to £2,000, which would result in additional income tax of over £1,100 for the highest rate tax payers.
+Another result of the ‘wash-up’, which sorts the processes that get finished or delayed, was to remove the reduction in the dividend nil-rate band.
+Currently £5,000 of dividends can be received, tax-free, by everyone; the proposal was to reduce this threshold to £2,000.

-While these initiatives will not become law before the election, a new Government could reintroduce them at a later date.
-We will update you as the picture becomes clearer.
+While these initiatives will not become law before the election, a new Government could reintroduce either scheme, with amends, at a later date, we will update you as the picture becomes clearer.